 The next step is to add the new button you created to the relevant Salesforce Page Layout.

-Note Page layouts control which buttons are visible.
+Note Page Layouts control which buttons are visible.
 If you want to display your custom buttons only to specific Salesforce Users, you can assign your Page Layouts to specific Users.
-Learn more about assigning Page Layouts to Profiles or Record Types
+Learn more about assigning Page Layouts to Profiles

 - In the Lead, Contact, or Case page, click Page Layouts and then select the Layout you want to add a button to (Figure 8).